a-a-ron/github-repos/README.md

 Addtional fields can be returned by adding them to the list of objects jq will query.

+Returning a specific repo will return all issues tied to that repo.

 ## Additions
 Adding an option to view all issues assoicated with a repo and it's lables could be benefical.
 Perhaps a future enchancement.